Skip to main content

 CYTED - Ibero-American Program of Science and Technology for Development

-The Ibero-American Program of Science and Technology for Development (CYTED) was created in 1984 through an inter-institutional agreement signed by 21 Iberoamerican countries: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Spain, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Portugal, Dominican Republic, Uruguay and Venezuela.
+The Ibero-American Science and Technology for Development Program (CYTED) was created in 1984 through an inter-institutional agreement signed by 21 Ibero-American countries: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Spain, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Portugal, Dominican Republic, Uruguay and Venezuela.

 Since 1995, the CYTED Program has been formally included among the Cooperation Programs of the Ibero-American Summits of Heads of State and Government.

-The CYTED Program has as its main objective to contribute to the harmonious development of the Iberoamerican space through the establishment of cooperation mechanisms between research groups from Universities, R&D Centers and innovative companies from Iberoamerican countries, which aim to achieve scientific and technological results transferable to production systems and social policies.
-It is a common instrument of the national Science and Technology Systems of the Iberoamerican Region, generating a platform that promotes and supports multilateral cooperation.
+The main objective of the CYTED Program is to contribute to the harmonious development of the Ibero-American space by establishing cooperation mechanisms between research groups from Universities, R&D Centers and innovative Companies in Ibero-American countries, which aim to achieve scientific and technological results that can be transferred to production systems and social policies.
+It is a common instrument for the national science and technology systems of the Ibero-American region, creating a platform that promotes and supports multilateral cooperation.